N1 highway (Philippines): Ampatuan to Cotabato City

 N1 enters Bangsamoro Region at Ampatuan, Maguindanao del Sur, as it crosses a river as Kakal Bridge.
+In Shariff Aguak, the highway transitions its alternative name from Isulan–Shariff Aguak Road to Shariff Aguak–Cotabato City Road.

 It then enters Maguindanao del Norte at Talitay (Sultan Sumagka).
 It retains the name Marbel–Allah Valley–Cotabato Road up to Cotabato City.
 It enters the Cotabato City proper, where it assumes the local name Sinsuat Avenue.

 Cotabato City to Picong

 The junction in Cotabato City where N1 turns east towards Sultan Kudarat, Maguindanao del Norte.
 Seen here is a building of the Bangko Sentral ng Pilipinas.

-At the junction of Sinsuat, Quezon, and Don Teodoro V. Juliano Avenues, N1 turns east to assume the name Cotabato–Lanao Road up to Matanog, Maguindanao del Norte; its section from the junction to Sultan Kudarat, Maguindanao del Norte is also known as Quezon Avenue.
-Near barangay Crossing Simuay, Sultan Kudarat, it takes the longer, circumferential path as it meets the western terminus of N75 (Davao–Cotabato Road).
-From Sultan Mastura to Parang, it follows the diversion road that bypasses the poblacion of these towns.
+At the junction of Sinsuat, Quezon, and Don Teodoro V. Juliano Avenues, N1 turns east to assume the name Cotabato–Lanao Road up to Matanog, Maguindanao del Norte; from the junction, it assmes the name Quezon Avenue up to barangay Crossing Simuay, Sultan Kudarat, Maguindanao del Norte.
+In Crossing Simuay, it takes the longer, circumferential path as it meets the western terminus of N75 (Davao–Cotabato Road).
+From Sultan Mastura to Parang, it follows the diversion road that bypasses the Sultan Mastura poblacion and the coastal barangay of Landasan in Parang.
+In Parang poblacion, N1 turns northeast at its intersection with Talisay Street and Rizal Avenue.

 Entering Lanao del Sur at Sultan Dumalondong, N1 becomes Cotabato–Malabang–Lanao del Norte Road as it would also traverse Malabang.
 In Balabagan, it assumes the alternate name Rizal Avenue as it approaches near the coast of Lanao del Sur with Celebes Sea up to Picong, the last municipality traversed by N1 before leaving Bangsamoro.

 N1's section from Sultan Kudarat, Maguindanao del Norte, to Balabagan, Lanao del Sur, is also known as Narciso Ramos Highway.